run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 ## Logout URL

 It is possible to configure the redirect URL when the session ends.
+This can be done in the "Logout URL" field under the SSO configuraiton.
 If left empty, you will be redirected to the Run:ai portal.
-To perform this configuration please contact Run:ai customer support.

 ## Implementation Notes